Welcome to the Podiatry Arena forums

 An LED 50-watt traffic light in Portsmouth, United Kingdom

-Traffic lights, traffic signals, or stoplights – also known as robots in South Africa[1][2] and Namibia – are signalling devices positioned at road intersections, pedestrian crossings, and other locations in order to control the flow of traffic.[3]
+Traffic lights, traffic signals, or stoplights – also known as robots in South Africa,[1][2] Zambia, and Namibia – are signaling devices positioned at road intersections, pedestrian crossings, and other locations in order to control the flow of traffic.[3]

 1. ^ "robot – definition of robot in English – Oxford Dictionaries".
 Oxford Dictionaries – English.
 Archived from the original on 14 August 2018.

-2. ^ "see robot - definition of robot in Dictionary of South African English".
-Editor's Note: The origin of 'robot' used as 'traffic light' is from the English translation of the play R.U.R. by Karel Čapek which debuted in England in 1923 which introduced the term 'robot' to an English audience.
+2. ^ "see robot – definition of robot in Dictionary of South African English".
+Editor's Note: The origin of 'robot' used as 'traffic light' is from the English translation of the play R.U.R. by Karel Čapek which debuted in England in 1923 and introduced the term 'robot' to an English audience.
 For a short time in England it was fashionable to use 'robot' for 'traffic light' from the late 1920s, when traffic lights were being installed in England.
 This usage travelled to South Africa in the early 1930s, when they had their first traffic lights installed, and where it continues to be used almost 90 years later, while 'robot' for 'traffic light' fell out of usage in England.
 See Foster, B. 1970.
 The changing English language.
 Harmondsworth, Middlesex: Penguin.

 3. ^ McShane, Clay (March 1999).
 "The Origins and Globalization of Traffic Control Signals" (PDF).
 Journal of Urban History.
 25 (3): 379–404. doi:10.1177/009614429902500304.
 S2CID 110125733.
 Retrieved 27 October 2019.